Cost to Stain a Fence

 Type of Stain

+There are several different types of staining options to choose from.
 Oil stains are the most common option and can be cheaper at around £15 for a litre bucket, whereas gel stains are also pretty standard at approximately £20.
-Dye-based stain finishes typically cost around £25 per litre.

 What's Involved in Fence Staining?

-A well-maintained wooden fence will last many years if maintained properly, but if not painted or stained every few years, they will quickly rot, look awful and will eventually fall over in heavy winds.
+A well-maintained wooden fence will last many years if maintained properly, but if not painted or stained every few years, it will quickly rot, look awful and will eventually fall over in heavy winds.

 The job itself is a simple process which the majority of trained decorates, and contractors can complete with ease.
-Below is a step-by-step guide on what is involved when staining a fence.
+Below is a step-by-step guide on what is involved when staining a fence:

 Cleaning